harness/ff-ruby-server-sdk/README.md

 ## Shutting down the SDK

-To avoid potential memory leak, when SDK is no longer needed (when the app is closed, for example), a caller should call this method:
+To avoid potential memory leak, when SDK is no longer needed (when the app is closed, for example), a caller should call the `close` method:

 ```
 client.close